 Coal mining - the problems

-The Colong Foundation's final submission to the Commission argued that the area's heritage values were outstanding and irreplacable while the coal resources were poor quality high-ash, high-shale remnants from underground mining that removed the valuable Lithgow seam.
+The Colong Foundation's submission argued that the area's heritage values were outstanding and irreplacable while the coal resources were poor quality high-ash, high-shale remnants from underground mining that removed the valuable Lithgow seam.
 These remnants could be substitued with other coal resources from mines established to supply the power plants with coal.
+These arguments were further elaborated in a report on the environmental significance of the Coalpac site.